 How to read/write NTFS drive on macOS Big Sur?

-Like macOS Catalina, macOS Big Sur still can only read NTFS drive and cannot write to NTFS drive.
-What's worse, maybe you cannot see some files or folders from NTFS drive on Apple Silicon M1 Mac installed macOS Big Sur, how to read/write NTFS drive on macOS Big Sur?
+What's worse, maybe you cannot see some files or folders from NTFS drive on Apple Silicon M1 Mac where installed macOS Big Sur, how to read/write NTFS drive on macOS Big Sur?

 How to read/write NTFS drive on macOS Big Sur?